Dracula-DAO/cardano-devnet/README.md

 $ start-cardano-devnet -mie 10
 ```

 This will start the terminal monitor, filesystem indexer and web explorer with 10-second average block times.
+The terminal monitor will run in the terminal where you typed the command (make sure the window is wide enough!)

+You can view the web explorer by navigating a browser to [http://localhost:5173](http://localhost:5173).

 The startup script is self contained and the usage is as follows: